FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_SSL.md

 ## Template

-A simple template is availale for downlaod and provide a start point to configure this integration
+A simple template is available for downloading and provides a start point to configure this integration.

 **[Solid State Logic SSL Live v4.11 - Spat Revolution 20.12 template](https://public.3.basecamp.com/p/CSWr2SGggU6bbdZfTysp6LXj)**

 ## Setting up SSL Live console

-* Go to **MENU/Setup Option /EXTERNAL CONTROL** to configure remote control.
+* Go to <code>MENU/Setup Option /EXTERNAL CONTROL</code> to configure remote control.

 * Rename the Generic OSC to SPAT OSC and enter the Spat Computer IP address.

-* Set In port # to 9301 and Host RX Port # to 9300.
+* Set In port # to <code>9301</code> and Host RX Port # to <code>9300</code>.
 They will match the SSL Live OSC Input and Output connection presets in Spat Revolution.

 * Make sure to Enable OSC and note the Control IP Address.
-This address will be needed when configuring Spat OSC
+This address will be needed when configuring Spat OSC.

 **SSL OSC Settings**